Deformation of Dirac operators along orbits and quantization of non-compact Hamiltonian torus manifolds: Acyclic orbital Dirac-type operator for torus action

-For later convenience we consider the torus action case.
-Suppose that $K$ is a torus.
-We identify ${\rm Irr}(K)$ with the lattice $\Lambda^*$.
+For later convenience we investigate the case of Hermitian manifold in detail.
 We assume that the metric on $M$ is induced from a $K$-invariant Hermitian structure $(g, J)$ and the Clifford module bundle $W$ is given by

-for a $K$-equivariant Hermitian line bunlde with Hermitian connection $(L,\nabla^L)$ over $M$, where $T_{\bbC}M=TM$ is the vector bundle regarded as a complex vector bundle by $J$.
+for a $K$-equivariant Hermitian line bundle with Hermitian connection $(L,\nabla^L)$ over $M$, where $T_{\bbC}M=TM$ is the vector bundle regarded as a complex vector bundle by $J$.
 This $W$ carries a structure of $\bbZ/2$-graded ${\rm Cl}(TM)$-module bundle with the Clifford multiplication $c:TM\to {\rm End}(W)$ defined by the exterior product and its adjoint.
 In this case $\mu$ is a map to $\frakk^*$ determined by and we have

 For $x\in M$ let $H^0(K\cdot x; L|_{K\cdot x})$ be the space of global parallel sections on $(L, \nabla^L)|_{K\cdot x}$, which is a vector space of dimension at most one.
 Suppose that $H^0(K\cdot x; L|_{K\cdot x})\neq 0$ and $s$ is its non-trivial element, then we have for all $\xi\in \frakk$.
-This equation implies that $\mu_\xi(x)$ is an integer for all $\xi$, and hence, we have the following
+This equation implies that $\mu_\xi(x)$ is an integer for all $\xi$, and hence, we have the following.